theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/query/parameterization.md

 ### Parameterization using SSIS Variables

-You can use SSIS variables for selections.<br>
+SSIS variables store values that an SQL Server Integration Services package and its containers, tasks, and event handlers can use at runtime.<br> You can use SSIS variables for selections.
-Available SSIS variables are listed in the selection settings when parameter input is active, see [Edit Selections](variants-and-selections.md#edit-selections).<br>
+Available SSIS variables are listed in the selection settings when parameter input (:runtime-parameters-dynamic:) is selected, see [Edit Selections](variants-and-selections.md#edit-selections).<br>

 {% include "components/xis-pass-parameters.md" %}